drakkan/sftpgo/docs/full-configuration.md

       - `client_secret`, string.
 Defines the application's secret.
 Default: blank.
       - `redirect_base_url`, string.
 Defines the base URL to redirect to after OpenID authentication.
 The suffix `/web/oidc/redirect` will be added to this base URL, adding also the `web_root` if configured.
 Default: blank.
       - `username_field`, string.
 Defines the ID token claims field to map to the SFTPGo username.
 Default: blank.
+      - `scopes`, list of strings.
+Request the OAuth provider to provide the scope information from an authenticated users.
+Default: `"openid", "profile", "email"`.
       - `role_field`, string.
 Defines the optional ID token claims field to map to a SFTPGo role.
 If the defined ID token claims field is set to `admin` the authenticated user is mapped to an SFTPGo admin.
 You don't need to specify this field if you want to use OpenID only for the Web Client UI.
 Default: blank.
       - `implicit_roles`, boolean.
 If set, the `role_field` is ignored and the SFTPGo role is assumed based on the login link used.
 Default: `false`.
       - `custom_fields`, list of strings.
 Custom token claims fields to pass to the pre-login hook.
 Default: empty.